-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Lush Ro's Argan Body Conditioner

-Besides the fact that the products are hand-made and 100% vegan, this brand has also left an indelible mark on the world of natural skin-care, thanks to its "naked packaging," which eliminates the need to waste once you're finished.
+Besides the fact that the products are handmade and 100 percent vegan, this brand has also left an indelible mark on the world of natural skin care, thanks to its "naked packaging," which eliminates waste once you're finished.

 $35.95 at Lush